freealise/fretboard/README.md

 ### TODO:
 convolver (drawn waveform or recorded impulse response)
-pull tabs and chords from Ultimate Guitar ?
+pull tabs and chords from Ultimate Guitar or elsewhere and average versions with AI ?
-links to ebooks (https://developers.google.com/books/docs/viewer/examples) and folk song archives with lyrics
+links to ebooks (https://developers.google.com/books/docs/viewer/examples) and folk song archives with lyrics and notation
 bamboo wood sources
 polyphonic apache fiddle ?